 1] Restart Printer & Check for connectivity

 Next, check on this essential tip.
 Make sure the printer is connected to a power source, it is turned on, and it is connected to the computer.
+Check the ethernet cable or the wireless connection.
 It is one of the reasons why you may see it offline and sometimes disconnected.
-Make sure to check and fix this first.
+Make sure to check the USB cable and the USB port and fix this first.

 2] Change Printer Status